-Make a dream a reality working with elephants in one of the most beautiful countries in the world.
-Help to promote the protection and survival of the endangered Asian elephant in the depths of Sri Lanka’s stunning interior.
-Become part of an important initiative to help elephants and communities live together – and experience the incredible privilege of working with these gentle giants.
+Make your dream of working with elephants into a reality in one of the most beautiful countries in the world.
+Help to promote the protection and survival of the endangered Asian elephant in Sri Lanka’s jungles and plains.
+Becoming part of an important initiative to help elephants and communities live together, you will experience the incredible privilege of working with these gentle giants.

 100 years ago, upwards of 20,000 elephants roamed the forests and grasslands of the beautiful island of Sri Lanka.
 Today, thanks to increased farming and habitat destruction, just 5,000 of these gentle giants live outside of captivity.
-The elephant, the symbol of Sri Lanka, is sacred here and plays a hugely prominent role- and this makes their decline all the more devastating.
+The elephant, the symbol of Sri Lanka, is considered sacred – and this makes their decline all the more devastating.

 You will be joining a multiple award-winning charity in their quest to encourage the survival of elephants living in the wild in Sri Lanka.
 You will be working with local scientists and conservationists to conduct research on a variety of elephant conservation projects.
 Alongside this conservation work you will have the privilege of witnessing elephants in the wild.

-Each day you will be out and about working in the elephants’ natural habitat.
-On this elephant conservation project, you will be getting very hands on with the research, observation and preservation in an effort to protect these majestic creatures for future generations.
+On this elephant conservation project, you will be getting very hands on with elephant research, observation and preservation in an effort to protect these majestic creatures for future generations.
 Sri Lanka is one of the top 25 most bio diverse countries and this project strives to maintain this delicate balance.

 Your days will be varied and exciting, touching upon a variety of tasks: